yoursunny/NDN-QUIC-gateway/README.md

 # NDN-QUIC gateway

-This program bridges between Chromium [WebTransport API](https://web.dev/webtransport/) and Named Data Networking's plain UDP transport.
+This repository provides a proxy between Chromium [WebTransport API](https://web.dev/webtransport/) and Named Data Networking's plain UDP transport.
 It is designed to work with [NDNts](https://yoursunny.com/p/NDNts/) `@ndn/quic-transport` package.

+## `gateway.py`

+This script is an HTTP/3 WebTransport server that accepts WebTransport sessions and forwards datagrams to a plain UDP server such as NDN forwarder.
+It has been deprecated in favor of [NDN HTTP/3 WebTransport Gateway](https://github.com/yoursunny/NDN-webtrans) written in Go.

-## Deployment Instructions
+### Deployment Instructions

 1. Install system-wide dependencies in a sudoer user: